Clearlingo Editing and Proofreading

 What to do

 Make yourself a cup of tea and slowly and systematically go through all the changes and comments, making changes where necessary, and accepting or rejecting the suggestions.
-You will need to go through and address the questions from your editor regarding clarity, confusion, etc. And you may have been recommended to rewrite sections or to move a section to a different part of the book.
-If your editor has locked the document, then you can’t accept or reject the changes, but you can make changes.
+You will need to go through and address the questions from your editor regarding clarity, word choice or tone.
+And you may have been recommended to rewrite sections or to move a section to a different part of the book.
+If your editor has locked the document, then you can’t accept or reject the changes using Track Changes, but you can make changes yourself.

 Once you have gone through all of the changes, read through the entire manuscript again to catch anything that you may have inadvertently changed or any typos you may have made.